KoalasinTraffic/KoalasinTraffic.github.io/spd/_item/bomb.md

 ---
 layout: spd
-title: Muffin
+title: Bomb
 ---

 # Explosive Muffin

 The bomb item deals moderate damage in an area of effect once activated.
 This damage is only applied once unlike the other items.

-Damage to Serf: 100% of max health
+Damage to serf: 100% of max health

-Damage to Enemy: 40% of max health
+Damage to enemy: 40% of max health

-Damage to Boss: 10% of max health
+Damage to boss: 10% of max health

 <img src="/assets/images/spd/item-bomb.gif" width="449" height="283">

 # Hidden Locations

-Muffins are found in any variation of the 1st map.
+Muffins are found in any variation of the Summer maps.

 1. Next to spawn.